Macklin Freke

-Macklin Freke (/en/; born 6 January 1999) is an Australian professional soccer player who plays as a goalkeeper for Brisbane Roar.
+Macklin Freke (/en/; born 6 January 1999) is an Australian professional soccer player who plays as a goalkeeper for Melbourne City in the A-League Men.
+He previously played for Brisbane Roar.

 Career

 Early life

 Born in Brisbane, Queensland, Freke grew up playing cricket until stress fractures as a teenager resulted in him giving the game away, and taking up association football as a goalkeeper.

 Brisbane Roar

 Freke played state and NPL football for Brisbane City, before joining the Brisbane Roar's academy program.
 Signing a scholarship contract for the 2019-20 A-League Freke would make his debut for the senior men's side in the Round 21 fixture against Newcastle Jets.